Clear Lake Water Quality Project, City of Forest Lake, Minnesota

 Preparation of construction plans for bid

 Our team identified and prioritized locations to be addressed.
 A mix of both traditional and bioengineering practices was applied to the problem locations.
-The resulting solution was a targeted, cost-effective, and resilient project to address the bank erosion and protect the adjacent infrastructure long-term.
+The resulting solution was a targeted, cost-effective, and resilient project to address the bank erosion and protect the adjacent infrastructure for the long term.